-Three points are worth stressing regarding the logic of the traditional monetary circuit story as described so far and graphically represented in Figure 12.
+Three points are worth stressing as to the logic of the traditional monetary circuit story as described so far and graphically represented in Figure 12.

-First, the behavior of financial actors and the financial sphere of the economy are described as functional to the real side.
+First, the behaviors of financial actors and the financial sphere of the economy are described as functional to the real side.
 Financial actors create new resources or intermediate existing ones in order to make real sector production and consumption decisions possible.
 In a way, the financial system could not exist without the real side of the economy and vice versa.

-Second, commercial banks and market-based financial institutions represent different parts of the financial world absolving different functions and without close ties among each other.
+Second, commercial banks and market-based financial institutions represent different parts of the financial world absolving different functions and without close tights among each other as originally imposed by the Glass-Steagall Act.
 In the traditional monetary circuit story, these institutions somehow perform complementarily, but well-distinguished functions.
-The difference being that banks create money and the rest of the financial sectors does not.